joxoleon/kh-content/Content/Input/iOS/Lessons/concurrency_design_patterns_in_ios.md

         "id": "concurrency_design_patterns_q1",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "What is the purpose of the Producer-Consumer pattern?", "answers": [
+        "question": "What is the primary purpose of the producer-consumer pattern?", "answers": [
+            "To manage user interface events.",
+            "To handle data processing efficiently.",
-            "To manage shared resources between multiple tasks", "To notify observers about state changes",
+            "To notify observers of changes.",
-            "To delegate tasks between objects",
-            "To create new objects in a thread-safe manner" ],
+            "To create a data structure."
+        ],
-        "correctAnswerIndex": 0,
+        "correctAnswerIndex": 1,
-        "explanation": "The Producer-Consumer pattern efficiently manages shared resources between multiple tasks, balancing workload between producers and consumers."
+        "explanation": "The producer-consumer pattern is designed to manage tasks where producers generate data and consumers process it, enhancing efficiency."
     },
     {
         "id": "concurrency_design_patterns_q2",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "Which of the following best describes the Delegation pattern?", "answers": [
+        "question": "What does the delegation pattern enable in iOS?", "answers": [
-            "A way to handle multiple observers for a single event", "A method for one object to communicate back to another", "A technique for managing asynchronous data streams", "A design pattern for creating singleton objects" ],
+            "Dynamic memory allocation.",
+            "Loose coupling between objects.",
+            "Synchronous data processing.",
+            "Global state management."
+        ],
         "correctAnswerIndex": 1,
-        "explanation": "The Delegation pattern is a method where one object communicates back to another, often used for handling completion events in iOS."
+        "explanation": "The delegation pattern allows one object to communicate with another while maintaining loose coupling, making it easier to manage complex interactions."
     },
     {
         "id": "concurrency_design_patterns_q3",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "What is a common use case for the Observer pattern in iOS?", "answers": [
-            "Managing user input events",
-            "Handling data updates in real-time applications",
-            "Creating new instances of classes",
-            "Performing background data processing"
+        "question": "Which of the following best describes the observer pattern?", "answers": [
+            "A method to create singletons.",
+            "A way to manage asynchronous tasks.",
+            "A mechanism to notify multiple objects about state changes.", "A technique for memory management."
         ],
-        "correctAnswerIndex": 1,
+        "correctAnswerIndex": 2,
-        "explanation": "The Observer pattern is commonly used in real-time applications, such as chat apps, where multiple components need to respond to data updates."
+        "explanation": "The observer pattern allows one object (the subject) to notify multiple observers when its state changes, facilitating event-driven programming."
     },
     {
         "id": "concurrency_design_patterns_q4",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "In the Producer-Consumer pattern, what role does a semaphore typically play?", "answers": [
+        "question": "What is a common issue with the producer-consumer pattern?", "answers": [
-            "It signals when data is available for consumption", "It creates new threads for producers and consumers", "It manages memory allocation for produced data", "It is used to initiate network requests" ],
+            "It is always memory inefficient.",
+            "It can lead to deadlocks if not managed correctly.", "It requires more memory than other patterns.", "It complicates the user interface."
+        ],
-        "correctAnswerIndex": 0,
+        "correctAnswerIndex": 1,
-        "explanation": "In the Producer-Consumer pattern, a semaphore signals when data is available for consumption, ensuring synchronization between producers and consumers."
+        "explanation": "Deadlocks can occur in the producer-consumer pattern if synchronization is not carefully managed, particularly when multiple threads wait on each other."
     },
     {
         "id": "concurrency_design_patterns_q5",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "What is a potential downside of using the Observer pattern?", "answers": [
+        "question": "What is a potential drawback of the observer pattern?", "answers": [
-            "It can lead to tight coupling between components", "Observers may not be properly removed, causing memory leaks", "It requires a complex API to implement", "It is not suitable for real-time data updates" ],
+            "It is difficult to implement.",
+            "It can lead to memory leaks if observers are not removed.", "It requires extensive synchronization.",
+            "It does not work well with asynchronous events."
+        ],
         "correctAnswerIndex": 1,
-        "explanation": "A potential downside of the Observer pattern is that observers may not be properly removed, leading to memory leaks if not managed correctly."
+        "explanation": "If observers are not properly removed from the notification center, it can lead to memory leaks, particularly in long-lived objects."
     }
 ]
 {| endquestions |}